SamTherapy/fediverse-imagebot/README.md

 0 * * * * cd /path/to/fediverse-imagebot && yarn local -m "Message"
 ```
 This example will run the bot every hour on the hour with the post message `Message`.

+An example of this configuration can be found at https://froth.zone/rinbot.
 ## Additional information
 Additional help can be found by running `yarn local -h` or `yarn token -h`.